Enclavely/tailor/readme.txt

 Yes, however, users should be directed to the WordPress plugin repository to install the latest version of the plugin.
 Consider using a tool like [TGM Plugin Activation](http://tgmpluginactivation.com/) to guide users through the installation process.

 == Changelog ==

+= 1.6.5 =
+* Improved - Allow select control to contain option groups.
+* Fixed - Tabs element is not working correctly on the frontend.

 = 1.6.4 =
 * Fixed - Default value is incorrectly applied to elements.